How to Get Into Loyola Medical School

 Understanding how much you’ll need to invest into your medical education is an important part of preparing for your career.
 For instance, you likely already know you’ll have to dedicate over a decade of your time to join this field.

 Aside from the time commitment, you can also expect to invest a lot of money into becoming a physician.
-Loyola Medical School costs $65,030 a year in tuition and fees.
-With other personal expenses such as housing and textbooks, the total cost to attend Loyola is estimated to be around $88,688 a year.
+Loyola costs over $78,000 a year in tuition and fees alone.
+With other personal expenses such as housing and textbooks, the total cost to attend Loyola is estimated to be over $100,000 annually.

-There are several options for students to consider when budgeting for medical school.
-Up to 80% of Loyola students receive financial assistance that is typically a combination of loans and scholarships.
-Loyola offers several types of needs-based awards to assist students attend medical school.
+Students have several options when budgeting for medical school.
+Up to 80% of Loyola students receive financial assistance, which is typically a combination of loans and scholarships.
+Loyola also offers several types of needs-based awards to assist students in attending medical school.

 Tips For Getting Into Loyola Medical School

-Now that you know the basics of how to get into Loyola Medical School, you may be wondering if there are ways to make your application stand out to maximize your chances of admission.
+Now that you know the basics of getting into Loyola, you may be wondering if there are ways to make your application stand out to maximize your chances of admission.

 Follow these three tips to ensure your application is differentiated and impresses the admissions committee!